 THE above is the name which is now given to Van Diemen's Land.
 The progress of the colony has been surprising; it exceeds, in fact, all precedent.
 The advantages presented by Port Philip were not fully appreciated until 1835, or the following year.
 Van Diemen's Land was the younger of its colonies, and had been, to a slight extent, colonized in 1803.
 In the following year, it ran an imminent risk of being made a convict settlement.
 Governor Collins, on the 19th February, landed in Sullivan's cove.
-In a garrison order he states his regrets at the men labouring on the Sabbath in loading the ship Ocean, but circumstances compelled the desceration, "since," he added, "the sooner we are enabled to leave this unpromising and unproductive country, the sooner shall we be able to reap the advantages and enjoy the comforts of a more fertile spot."
-And so the governor and his convicts shook the dust from their feet, and with happy haste sped away from those shores.
+In a Comms, on the 19th February, landed in Sullivan's cove.
+In a garrison order he states his regrets at the men labouring on the Sabbath in loading the ship Ocean, but circumstances compelled the descenation, "since," he added, "the sooner we are enabled to leave this unpromising and unproductive country, the sooner shall we be able to reap the advantages and enjoy the conforts of a more fertile spot."
+And so the governor and his convicts shock the dust from their fact, and with hanny baste sped away from these shores.

+their feet, and with happy haste sped away from those shores.
 How erroneous were the Governor's impressions, experience has since amply demonstrated.
 Tasmania in 1836 contained 43,895 inhabitants.
 In 1857, these were increased to 81,492.
 New South Wales is older than Van Diemen's Land by fifteen years; and in 1836, possessed 77,096 inhabitants; in 1857, 295,000.
 Victoria, to which the report from which we extract these data relates, during the same interval has far distanced them both.
 In 1836, it possessed 224 souls; in 1857, 410,766.

-It is highly important, says the Registrar, for general and statistical purposes, that the next census of Victoria should be taken in 1861, on whatever day the population of Great Britain may be enumerated.
+It is highly important, says the Registrar, for general and statistical purposes, that the next census of Victoriashould be taken in 1861, on whatever day the population of Great Britain may be enumerated.
 It is still further desirable that the inhabitants of the whole Australian Groupe of colonies should be polled on that day, too, so that the number of souls in the mother country, and at her antipodes, may be ascertained in the same twenty-four hours.